miyi/dagger_tutorial/tutorial.md

 ###State management

 The most defining feature of the modern web is the interactiveness of the many elements on a single webpage.
-Each element may present changing information or be manipuated by user interaction with a seperate element.
+Each element may present changing information or be manipulated by user interaction with a seperate element.
 Behind it all is a state management system that keeps track of all the moving pieces of a website.
 Dagger manages it's state values through lifecycle directives.
 Let's see what that looks like in action through creating a task card.

 `
   <div +loading="{